Course Title: Master of Arts in Law (Professional)

 Examinations are held once a year in May.
 Coursework is set throughout the academic year.

-This programme is also available on a full-time basis.
-Information about the full-time programme can be found here.
+This programme is also available on a part-time basis.
+Information about the part-time programme can be found here.

 Graduates of the Master of Arts in Law (Professional) are highly sought after by the “Big Six” law firms as well as other law firms throughout Ireland.
 Graduates have also gone on to pursue successful careers at the Bar, the Courts Service and other justice agencies.